stolostron/deploy/README.md

 ### Welcome!

-You might be asking yourself, "What is Open Cluster Management?", well it is the _open-cluster-management_ org.
-View the Red Hat Advanced Cluster Management for Kubernetes architecture diagram:
+You might be asking yourself, "What is Open Cluster Management?", well it is the _open-cluster-management_ project.
+View the _open-cluster-management_ architecture diagram:

 ![Architecture diagram](images/arch.jpg)